NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/max-n-of.md

-In the model example below, we have some poeple who represent an absurdly simple economy.
+In the model example below, we have some people who represent an absurdly simple economy.
 At each tick, a randomly picked turtle executes a trade by picking another turtle randomly and giving that turtle 5 of its money.
 This exchange is represented with a temporary link between the two turtles.
 We use `max-n-of` to change the richest three turtles' color to blue.
 We also use `min-n-of` to change the poorest 3 turtles' color to red.